Curiosity, my chosen muse, speaks to me in the clouds.

 Inspiration snuck in through those clouds and found its way into my writing.
 I don’t necessarily write about the sky or clouds.
 Instead, my attention evolved into intentions to share the thoughts and learning that came from sitting quietly embraced by the sky.

-1. What story are you telling in this image?
+- What story am I telling in this image?

-2. How can you create an experience of emotion for yourself and others?
+- How can I create an experience of emotion?

-Is there more to learn?
-Absolutely.
+Stories surround us if we care to notice.
+Words and images mingle to create experiences that evoke emotion or a response.
 My amateur status as a writer and photographer may never change, but my awakening to new possibilities has just begun.

 And always—